Romuald Zabielski: Non-scientific activity

-Prof. Zabielski is the author or co-author of a number of books and photography albums, including Moje Tatry and Duchy Tatr on the Tatra mountains in Poland, Japonia na nowo: po raz pierwszy odkryta – a guidebook to Japan, and Sakura in the Garden on Japanese cherry trees and related customs in Poland.
+Zabielski is the author or co-author of a number of books and photography albums, including Moje Tatry and Duchy Tatr on the Tatra mountains in Poland, Japonia na nowo: po raz pierwszy odkryta – a guidebook to Japan, and Sakura in the Garden on Japanese cherry trees and related customs in Poland.
 He has had more than a dozen photographic exhibitions, including in Warsaw, Olsztyn, Kościelsk, and Zakopane.
 He is the initiator and co-organizer of the Japan Month at the Botanical Garden – Biodiversity Center managed by the Polish Academy of Sciences in Powsin on the outskirts of Warsaw.

 Awards and distinctions

 Romuald Zabielski has received the following awards and distinctions: